lpasquini24/LinearAlgebraFinalProject/README.md

 # LinearAlgebraFinalProject
-Made by Luca Pasquini and Astrella Brown
+Made by Luca Pasquini and Connor Brown